-"I take the four elements, and analyze the way they were understood more or less hundred years ago, for example by a composer like Debussy.
-Then I take my inspiration from harmonies or pattern I find in his music, and reinvent a different vision of the same element using electronics.
+"I took the four elements, and analyzed the way they were understood more or less hundred years ago, for example by a composer like Debussy.
+Then I took my inspiration from harmonies or pattern I found in his music, and reinvented a different vision of the same element using electronics.

-I begin with the element "water", inspired by Debussy's Prelude "La cathédrale engloutie".
+I began with "Water", inspired by Debussy's Prelude "La cathédrale engloutie".

-In this project, unlike I did in BachBox, electronics are played entirely live, using both the midi return of the acustic Yamaha piano keyboard and the very useful Keith McMillan SoftStep pedal."
+In this project, unlike I did in BachBox, electronics are played entirely live, using both the midi return of the acustic Yamaha piano keyboard"

 Cantate de l'Espace-Temps